MariaDash/Redis/Redis.md

 ### Redis is a Key-Value storage.
 It is neccessary to input "key" and "value".
 For example there is a login flow.
 Tokens of users will be stored in Redis.
 And we must check how is implemented the mechanizm of deleting or updating of token burning counter.
 As a testers we must understand what to do to check how tokens are putting in database, they exist there or not, how long it will live unting it will be burned.
 If we update user request will token burning counter also be updated or not.
 ### Creating object
++ k1 - name of the object
++ "Mariia" is the value of the object
 ```
 127.0.0.1:6379>set k1 "Mariia"
 OK